 We know the impact of COVID-19 will have ripple effects in our lives—emotionally, spiritually, physically, mentally, and financially.
-We want to help you in each area by providing ways for you to connect with God and others (digitally), then offering ways to meet needs and help you serve others.
-Check out the listing below to see what services, classes, and groups are being offered online—and discover ways you can bet help or get involved.
+We want to walk alongside you during this season by providing ways for you to connect with God and others (digitally or socially-distant), meeting your needs, and offering ways for you to be the hands and feet of Jesus to our neighbors and world.

-Weekend services will be streamed on YouTube and WillowCreek.TV !
-We are trying a new platform on WillowCreek.TV that allows you to live chat and submit prayer requests so we can engage in community while watching service!
+Weekend services will be streamed on YouTube and WillowCreek.TV, where you can live chat and submit prayer requests so we can engage in community while watching service!

 The closings of schools, workplaces, and organizations has drastic implications for many.
 If you, or someone you know is in need of assistance, we are here to help.